ekwan/PyPlate/docs/source/users_guide/creating_objects.rst

-.. _users_guide_01:
+.. _creating_objects:

 Creating PyPlate Objects
 ========================

-These recipes demonstrates how to create PyPlate objects.
+These examples demonstrates how to create PyPlate objects.
 PyPlate objects are the building blocks of Recipes.

 ``from pyplate import Substance, Container, Plate`` imports the main classes.

-Specifying Units
-""""""""""""""""

-* Units are specified as strings with a number and a unit abbreviation. (‘1 mmol’, ‘10.2 g’, ‘10 uL’, …)
-* The basic units of pyplate are moles, grams, liters, and activity units. (‘mol’, ‘g’, ‘L’, ‘U’)
-* Any time units are required, metric prefixes may be specified. (‘mg’, ‘umol’, ‘dL’, …)

 Creating Substances
 """""""""""""""""""